gearglow/ReptiliaWithATwist/The List.md

 Snape stared. "*Mindscape?
 Memory-constructs?*"

 "I don't actually *remember* the afterlife," Elysia continued, "or any past lives.
 But this way I at least have them around to give me parental guidance.
-Not like the Dursleys were ever any good for that, certainly."
+Not like Aunt Petunia was ever any good for that, certainly."

 "Wait.
 You live with *Petunia?*" Snape exclaimed, aghast.
 "I'm going to *kill* Albus."

-"Get in line," Lily said.
+"Get in line," Lily growled.
 "And on that note, I've got a bone to pick with you."

 Snape gulped.